ScottPeterJohnson/kdbgen/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![GitHub release](https://img.shields.io/github/release/qubyte/rubidium.svg)]()

- Experimental library for generating Kotlin DSL to interact with a Postgres database.
+ Experimental library for generating Kotlin code to interact with a Postgres database.
- Currently supports:
+ Currently supports two methods:
-  - Basic select/insert/update/delete operations on a single table
-  - Custom Postgres enum types
+  - Arbitrary SQL transformed into Kotlin functions
+  - A somewhat limited DSL generator

+ The arbitrary SQL method is probably the far more powerful and elegant.
+The DSL generation may be repurposed or scrapped.

  The basic philosophy is:
  - The database should be the source of truth for Kotlin objects representing its rows, so those should be generated automatically.
- - Queries should be as type-safe as possible, which can be accomplished with code generation.
+ - Queries should be known safe at compile time.
+ - SQL is a fine language for writing SQL.

+ Warning: Contains annotation processors that rely on having a local Postgres database with your schema in it to compile.
+It is this library's opinion that this is natural and laudable and not a big deal, but this may be a controversial stance.

 ## Use
 ### Install